twallema/pySODM/docs/models.md

     * **processes** - (int) - optional - Number of cores to use when {math}`N > 1`.

     * **method** - (str) - optional - 'SSA': Stochastic Simulation Algorithm. 'tau-leap': Tau-leaping algorithm.
-Consult the [following blog](https://lewiscoleblog.com/gillespie-algorithm) for more background information. #TODO: add an adaptive tau-leap algorithm.
+Consult the [following blog](https://lewiscoleblog.com/gillespie-algorithm) for more background information.
     * **tau** - (int/float) - optional - Leap value of the tau-leaping method.
 Consult the following [blog](https://lewiscoleblog.com/gillespie-algorithm) for more background information.

     * **output_timestep** - (int/float) - optional - Interpolate model output to every `output_timestep` timesteps.
 For datetimes: expressed in days.